thompsons1234/remote-pay-android-go/README.md

       * acceptPayment - (REQUIRED) Takes a payment object - possible response to a ConfirmPaymentRequest
       * rejectPayment - (REQUIRED) Takes a payment object and the challenge that was associated with the rejection - possible response to a ConfirmPaymentRequest
+      * retrievePendingPayments - retrieves a list of payments that were taken offline and are pending server submission/processing.
     * Renamed
       * capturePreAuth - formerly captureAuth
       * showDisplayOrder - formerly displayOrder - this is now the only operation needed